cosnics/cosnics/src/Chamilo/Libraries/Resources/Javascript/HtmlEditor/Readme.md

 To update to a new version:
 * upload the build-config.js to http://ckeditor.com/builder
 * Download the optimized build
-* Copy the new release in the CKeditor folder
+* Copy the new release in the CKeditor folder.
+* Delete the sample folder
 * Change CKEDITOR.timestamp='v1' for cache busting. src/Chamilo/Libraries/Resources/Javascript/HtmlEditor/Ckeditor.js

 Change skin: